zepptron/kubeadm-vagrant-ansible/README.md

 <img src="https://github.com/zepptron/kubeadm-vagrant-ansible/blob/master/temp/vag.jpg?raw=true" width="800">

 ## Protips
 There is this one user called "zepp" (default-pw: bitch) which is able to interact with kubernetes.
 You should use this one rather than always playing with root.
 There are also some sweet hacks in `.bashrc` like `k-nodes`, which will give you some stats about the cluster.
+Define your own user in the inventories folder.

 <img src="https://github.com/zepptron/kubeadm-vagrant-ansible/blob/master/temp/k-node.jpg?raw=true" width="400">